By Joannes Vermorel, February 2020

 Intuitively, this problem is difficult because there is no direct correlation between the quality of service of any intermediate SKU - usually measured through service levels

-- and the end product’s quality of service.
+- and the quality of service of the end product.
 Adding more stock to a given SKU only improves the end product’s quality of service if this SKU was, somehow, a bottleneck

 in the manufacturing flow.